The Ultimate Acting Lesson:

 There are two options for attendees:

-Juxtaposed with open Q&A sessions throughout the Class, Mr. Svenson works individually with the on-camera participants on topics including:
+Juxtaposed with open Q&A sessions throughout the Seminar, Mr. Svenson works individually with the on-camera participants on topics including:

-A few days before the Class, each registered attendee is provided the soliloquy around which the lessons evolve.
-Those who haven’t signed up will have a chance to do so the evening before Day One during a ‘meet and greet’ with Mr. Svenson.
+Each registered attendee is provided the soliloquy around which the lessons evolve.
+Those who haven’t signed up will have a chance to do so in an optional evening before Day One ‘meet and greet’ with Mr. Svenson.

 Day One — On-camera participants are video-taped throughout the day delivering the provided speech and given personalized constructive feedback incorporating video playback, allowing for the emergence of the on-camera participants’ unique personalities.